Stacked-Org/stacked-docs/docs/getting-started/02-startup-logic.md

 sidebar_position: 2
 ---

 Stacked comes with some functionality that we've found to be commonly required in all applications.
-These functionalies include:
+These functionalities include:
 1. A place to run some code before the application launches
 2. Navigating
 3. Logging